Updated October 21, 2020

 - If you haven’t done so, it’s not too late to get a flu vaccine.

-There are currently no tested therapies proven to prevent or treat COVID-19.
-Treatments are instead focused on supporting the patient and managing symptoms, helping the patient to breathe, and allowing the body to fight the infection and heal.
+There are currently limited options for the treatment of COVID-19.
+Management is primarily focused on supporting the patient and managing symptoms, helping the patient to breathe, and allowing the body to fight the infection and heal.
+Certain patients requiring hospitalization for COVID-19 may be eligible for treatment with antiviral or anti-inflammatory medications have been shown to provide additional benefit in patients with severe disease in some studies.

 University of Michigan faculty are closely monitoring a number of potential treatments in development around the world, including several therapies currently being investigated here at Michigan Medicine.